cpiod/HellpediaCE/README.md

 ## Special thanks

 Thanks to Epyon, the Jupiter Hell main creator, and to every Jupiter Hell player that helped me write this mod, notably Sylph, Deemzul, Ranmilia and Psojed.
+Thanks to Feliksas for his help on macOS.
 Special thanks to Mamijomale for his work on Jupiter Hell modding!

 ## Contact